africanvisionmalawi/avm-site/src/pages/water/index.md

 We support 14 centres, each with a number of satellite villages (anything up to 40).

-We also build rammed earth water harvesters.
+We install purpose-built water collectors (see below) and also build rammed earth water harvesters.

 ![](/img/water-harvester.JPG)